REDDE4D/wemos-weatherstation/README.md

 ## Wemos Weather Station
-This is a simple Arduino script for monitoring Temperatur, Humidity and Pressure with a Wemos D1 mini and a BME280.
+This is a simple Arduino script for monitoring temperatur, humidity and pressure with a Wemos D1 mini and a BME280.
 The webpart will follow later as it is still under development.